JMSLab/eventstudyr/cran-comments.md

  * removed unnecessary example data
  * backwards compatible improvement to `EventStudy()` to streamline first-differencing and allow for gaps in panel
+ * increased the tolerance to 1e-4 in the solver for finding the smoothest path in order to fix non-convergence error